 Paying off the mortgage is not the right option for everyone.
 It’s kind of how I view blogging.
 Anyone can start a blog and try to make money, but not everyone is going to succeed at it.
 It’s just not right for everyone.

 Many financial experts will tell you to put your first dollar toward investment.
 Trust me we wrestled with that when my husband’s friend who is in the investment business told us that.
 Yet, we both felt so uneasy just saying out loud we should invest instead of paying off our mortgage.

-We knew we had to pray for this situation.
+We knew we had to pray over the situation.
 As Christians, we had to seek the direction God was leading us to.
 Still, when these things come up I am reminded that it’s God asking us to do this.
 Of course, there are benefits to paying off your mortgage, even if it is not trusting in God moment for you.

 A British Author, Jill Brisco said something like this that stuck with me.
 I love remembering that you will probably not stay in one place forever, but it’s important to give everything during that time period until you are moved to your next mission.